EliaTogni/Univault/Classes/Simulation.md

 $$y = f(x)$$

 For a modeler, $x$ is input data, while $y$ is an abstraction of the process modeled by $f()$.
 When an experiment is performed, the concern is sometimes on the value of some numerical quantity determined by the result.
-These quantities of interest that are determined by the results of the experiment are known as **random variables**.
+These quantities of interest that are determined by the results of the experiment are known as **Random Variables**.

 #### Cumulative distribution function
-The **cumulative distribution function**, or, more simply, the distribution function $F$ of the random variable $X$ is defined for any real number $x$ by
+The **cumulative distribution function**, or, more simply, the distribution function $F$ of the Random Variable $X$ is defined for any real number $x$ by

 $$F(x) = P[X \leq x]$$